JazmineMT/ContentGuide/04-creating-structured-content.md

 ## Next Steps
 At the end of a document, include Next Steps when relevant.
 Acceptable items to include here can be a related document you want the reader to visit or a blog post with similar helpful information.

-Here is an example of Next Steps included in our documentation:
+Here's an example of Next Steps included in our documentation:

 <img src='Screen Shot 2021-05-17 at 4.24.09 PM.png'/>